Frontist movement

 The Frontist movement (German: Frontenbewegung), also known as Frontisms, Frontists or Fröntlers, was Switzerland's parallel movement to National Socialism in the German Reich and to fascism in Italy.
-Since 1930, tendencies had been growing in the Swiss Confederation that called for a renewal of the country on a nationalistic basis.
-Liberal and individual rights were to be restricted in favor of a stronger emphasis on the community.
+Since 1930, calls had been growing in the Swiss Confederation for a renewal of the country on a nationalistic basis, under which liberalism and individual rights were to be restricted in favor of a stronger emphasis on the community.
 However, the Frontenbewegung – in contrast to German National Socialism or Italian fascism – always remained marginal.
 The most influential group within the fragmented and very diverse Frontenbewegung was the National Front, which was inspired by Italian fascism.
-The name “Frontenbewegung” comes from the fact that most of these groups had the word front in their name.
-The Front Movement als had its own leader's salute, called Harus!
+The name "Frontenbewegung" comes from the fact that most of these groups had the word front in their name.
+The Front Movement also had its own leader's salute, called Harus!

 History

 In May 1935, Walther Bringolf, the mayor of Schaffhausen, was severely disrupted while speaking at an event by a group of Frontists.
 After the event, there was a mass brawl with socialists.
 In 1937, the Frontists made a vain attempt to ban the Masonic lodges.
 In July 1940, after France's defeat, hopes were raised for a second frontist spring, and Federal President Marcel Pilet-Golaz received the frontists Ernst Hofmann and Max Leo Keller for an official talk.

 In addition, there were offshoots of German National Socialism in Switzerland; for example, there were 36 local groups of the NSDAP next to a “Hitler Youth Zurich” and the “League of German Girls”.
 The Zurich local group of the NSDAP was active from 1931, and from 1932 the local groups were grouped into a national group.
 From 1933 to 1935, the newspaper Der Reichsdeutsche in der Schweiz (Germans in Switzerland) was printed in Horgen, from 1936 to 1938 the Nachrichtenblatt der deutschen Kolonie in der Schweiz (Newsletter of the German Colony in Switzerland) was printed in Bern, and from 1938 to 1945 the Deutsche Zeitung in der Schweiz (The German Newspaper in Switzerland) was printed in Essen.
 After the Gustloff Affair, the central leadership organs of the NSDAP in Switzerland were dissolved by the Federal Council on February 18, 1936.
 However, from that point on, Sigismund von Bibra took over the national leadership and acted under the protection of diplomatic immunity.